Kyiv Post

-The Kyiv Post is Ukraine’s first and most prominent English-language newspaper.
-It was founded in 1995 in Kyiv by American businessman Jed Sunden.

-In 2018, the publication was acquired by prominent Ukrainian businessman Adnan Kivan, founder of KADORR Group.
+Kyiv Post is Ukraine’s first and most prominent English-language newspaper.
+It was founded in 1995 in Kyiv by the American businessman Jed Sunden.
+In 2018, the publication was acquired by prominent Ukrainian businessman Adnan Kivan, the founder of KADORR Group.

 On November 11, 2021, Luc Chénier returned to Kyiv Post as its CEO to rebuild, with his first hire being Bohdan Nahaylo as its Chief Editor.
-Within two months, Kyiv Post had doubled its readership, with a clear emphasis on being Ukraine's global voice and by focusing on the USA, Canadian, UK, and European Union markets.
+Within two months, Kyiv Post had doubled its readership, with a clear emphasis on being Ukraine's global voice and by focusing on the United States, Canadian, the UK, and the European Union markets.
 By year 3, Kyiv Post had 97% of its readership outside Ukraine, with an combined websites and social media viewership of more than 6 million viewers per month.
 In October 2023, Kyiv Post was the first news organisations in Ukraine to be given a 100% content transparency and accuracy rating for journalism standards according to global rating platform News Guard (others with a perfect 100% included The Washington Post, The New York Times and The Wall Street Journal).

-Following the passing of Adnan Kivan in 2024, ownership of the newspaper passed to his son, Ruslan Kivan, who continues to develop the media project while maintaining its editorial independence and expanding its international presence.
+Following Kivan's death in 2024, ownership passed to his son Ruslan.
 The newspaper’s CEO is Luc Chénier, and the Chief Editor is Bohdan Nahaylo.

-The Kyiv Post headquarters is located at 68 Zhylianska Street, Kyiv.

 Currently, the website is updated seven days a week, approximately 10 hours a day, and includes Kyiv Post exclusive content, news and photos from wire services and aggregated articles from other news sources about Ukraine.

+Foundation

+American Jed Sunden founded the Kyiv Post weekly newspaper on 18 October 1995.
+Sunden created the newspaper in the early years following the collapse of the Soviet Union, starting with $8,000 in capital, three computers and a staff of seven people working from a small flat in Kyiv.
+The first 16-page issue was put out by an editorial staff of two people.

 History

-American Jed Sunden founded the Kyiv Post weekly newspaper on 18 October 1995 and later created KP Media for his holdings.
 The newspaper, which went online in 1997, serves Ukrainian and expatriate readers with a general interest mix of political, business and entertainment coverage.